 |Application method||Online application form|

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-The internationally renowned Applied Nonlinear Mathematics Group is firmly rooted in a culture of solving real-world problems.
+The Applied Nonlinear Mathematics Group is firmly rooted in a culture of solving real-world problems.
 Applications include traffic flow, optical devices, novel materials, aircraft dynamics, rotating machinery, epilepsy biomechanics and electrical networks.
-The group also undertakes fundamental research in areas such as: local and global bifurcation theory, manifold computation, mathematical biology, nonsmooth systems, delay differential equations, partial differential equations and control theory.
+The group also undertakes fundamental research in areas such as local and global bifurcation theory, manifold computation, mathematical biology, non-smooth systems, delay differential equations, partial differential equations and control theory.

-The University has a long tradition of excellence in Artificial Intelligence, with research groups in Engineering dating back to the 1970s and 1980s.
-Now all these traditions have converged to form the Intelligent Systems Laboratory (ISL), a new research unit counting 16 members of staff (five professors) and about 40 PhD students and postdoctoral researchers.
+The University has a long tradition of excellence in artificial intelligence, with research groups in engineering dating back to the 1970s and 1980s.
+Now all these traditions have converged to form the Intelligent Systems Laboratory, a research unit with 16 members of staff (five professors) and about 40 PhD students and postdoctoral researchers.

 A list of available projects can be found on the department website.

 Students who graduate from the Department of Engineering Mathematics follow a wide range of careers, such as mathematical modelling and simulation in engineering consultancies, government scientific civil service, the Met Office and the intelligence services.